 wire cutters and chain nose pliers

 For the bracelet and necklace:

-Note: If you want a longer size beads, make the base wider and if you want shorter beads, make the base narrower.
+Making the beads: Note: If you want a longer size beads, make the base wider and if you want shorter beads, make the base narrower.
 If you want wider diameter size beads, use thicker paper magazine and vice versa.